vids18/vids18/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Python Programming
+- 🔭 I’m currently working
 - 🌱 I’m currently learning Data Structures in Python
 - 👯 I’m looking to collaborate on projects that involve Machine Learning algorithms and data Visualizations in Tableau
 - 🤔 I’m looking for help with ...